netzero-labs/netzero-labs/docs/diagnostics/Powerwall2.md

 - Be on the same home network as the Gateway.
 This generally means being on the same Wi-Fi network as the Gateway.
 You can confirm the name of the Gateway Wi-Fi network on the `Monitoring > Powerwall` screen (scroll down to the Network section).
 For your phone or tablet, confirm the Wi-Fi network in `Settings > Wi-Fi.` **Note:** if your Gateway is hardwired with Ethernet, it will need to be accessible from your Wi-Fi network.

+- If you have a VPN network configured on your device, it might be interfering with the connection.
+Try disabling the VPN network temporarily.

 - Check permissions on your phone: **device Settings > Apps > Netzero**.
 Permissions will vary between iOS and Android, but the required ones are: **Location** (location is not used by Netzero, but Wi-Fi access requires this permission), **Local Network** / **Nearby devices**, and **Camera** (when using QR codes).